-However, if you’re looking to lower your risk when you do play, these games have the lowest house edge.
+However, if you’re looking to lower your risk when you do play, the casino games have the lowest house edge.

 If you know what you’re doing, craps can be a great game to play to make some money.
 If you opt for a don’t pass/don’t come or a pass/come bet, the house edge can be as low as 1.36%.
 Choose the wrong bet though, and the edge can reach above 10%.

 The main problem with craps, however, is that it’s very complicated and overwhelming for new players.
 With lots of complicated jargon and ‘sucker bets’, it can be easy to lose a lot of money and have no idea how.
 We recommend that you get to know the game before putting down your chips.